19hours/sg-statutes/Acts/Central Provident Fund Act.md

 An amount equal to 0.6 of the difference between the Total Wages and $500.

+(b)

+0.6 of the difference between the Total Wages and $500.

+Exceeding $750

 An amount equal to the sum of —

 (a)

-16% of the Total Wages; and

-An amount equal to 0.57 of the difference between the Total Wages and $500.
+37% of the employee’s ordinary wages for the month subject to a maximum of $2,220; and

 An amount equal to the sum of —

 (a)

-12% of the Total Wages; and

-An amount equal to 0.39 of the difference between the Total Wages and $500.
+20% of the employee’s ordinary wages for the month subject to a maximum of $1,200; and

 (b)

-0.6 of the difference between the Total Wages and $500.
+37% of the Relevant Additional Wages.

 (b)

+20% of the Relevant Additional Wages.

+(b) where the employee is above 55 but not more than 60 years of age:

+First column

+Second column

+Third column

+Total amount of the employee’s wages for the calendar month

+Contributions payable by the employer for the calendar month

+Amount recoverable from the employee’s wages for the calendar month

+Exceeding $50 but not exceeding $500

+An amount equal to 13% of the Total Wages.

+NIL

+Exceeding $500 but not exceeding $750

+An amount equal to the sum of —

+(a)

+13% of the Total Wages; and

-0.57 of the difference between the Total Wages and $500.
+An amount equal to 0.39 of the difference between the Total Wages and $500.

 (b)